 My first 6 months as a Biological Sciences student

-Having been a student in science stream all my schooling years, when I got the acceptance from NTU Biological Sciences , I was beyond ecstatic.
-It was just every science student’s dream come true, and needless to say, I accepted it without much hesitation.
-I entered NTU Biological Sciences as a very passionate teenager, with big dreams, ready to run experiments, eager to contribute to cancer research and invent cures which would put an end to mankind sufferings.
+Having been a student in the science stream all my schooling years, I was beyond ecstatic when I got the acceptance letter from NTU Biological Sciences.
+It was every science student’s dream come true and needless to say, I accepted it without much hesitation.
+I entered NTU Biological Sciences as a very passionate teenager with big dreams, ready to run experiments, eager to contribute to cancer research and invent cures which will put an end to mankind’s suffering.

 Photo credits: https://commons.wikimedia.org/wiki/File:4606958-Pipette-with-drop-of-liquid-over-test-tubes-for-an-experiment-in-a-science-research-lab-Stock-Photo.jpg

-I went to lab religiously for six months, running experiments after experiments, conducting endless researches.
-You would have thought that as a science student my whole schooling life, I would totally enjoy the process.
-However, even I surprised myself when I found that I was miserable all the while, doing these repetitive work.
-The whole lab environment was just not right for me, with a lot of solo work, focusing a great deal on details.
-I recall having to literally be extremely detailed and count the number of cells under the microscope just to cite an example.
+I went to lab religiously for six months, running experiment after experiment, conducting endless research.
+You would think, having been a science student for my whole school life, that I would thoroughly enjoy this process.
+However, I surprised even myself when I found that doing repetitive work left me miserable all the time.
+The lab environment was just not right for me, with its high amount of solo work and emphasis on details.
+I recall needing to be extremely detailed: for example, needing to count literally every cell under the microscope.

 Ask yourself, what do you not like about the course